3MAH/3mah.github.io/_pages/fedoo.md

 * Entirely written in Python 3 with an emphasis on readable, maintainable code
 * Implicit Finite Element solver for static and dynamic problems
 * Resolution of problems based on separated decomposition (PGD, POD, Reduced bases)
-* Integration with the Simcoon library for finite strain constitutive laws
+* Integration with the simcoon library for finite strain constitutive laws
 * Supports 2D, 3D, beam, plate, and cohesive elements
 * Contact analysis in 2D and 3D, including self-contact
 * Geometric non-linearities